mkang315/CST-YOLO/README.md

 - IEEE Full Name Reference Style</br>
 Ming Kang, Chee-Ming Ting, Fung Fung Ting, and Raphaël C.-W. Phan.
 Cst-yolo: A novel method for blood cell detection based on improved yolov7 and cnn-swin transformer.
 In *ICIP*, pages 3024–3029, 2024.</br>
-<sup>**NOTE:** This is a modification to the standard IEEE Reference Style and used by most IEEE/CVF conferences, including CVPR, ICCV, and WACV, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname" or "Lastname, F.", which the reference styles of NeurIPS and ICLR are similar to.
+<sup>**NOTE:** This is a modification to the standard IEEE Reference Style and used by most IEEE/CVF conferences, including *CVPR*, *ICCV*, and *WACV*, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname" or "Lastname, F.", which the reference styles of *NeurIPS*, *ICLR*, and *IJCAI* are similar to.</sup>

 - Nature Referencing Style</br>
 Kang, M., Ting, C.-M., Ting, F. F. & Phan, R. C.-W. CST-YOLO: a novel method for blood cell detection based on improved YOLOv7 and CNN-swin transformer.
 In *2024 IEEE International Conference on Image Processing (ICIP)* 3024–3029 (IEEE, 2024).</br>